The sons of Imran Khans call for global pressure on Pakistan to guarantee their father's release - ExBulletin

 Breaking their silence for the first time, Suleman, 28 and Qasim, 26, said that they were forced to come and talk publicly after missing options to be in contact with their father and ensure his release.

-“We have traveled the legal paths.
-We have traveled each route which, in our view, could bring it out.
-We never thought he would be there for a fraction of the duration of there.
+“We have traveled the legal routes.
+We have traveled each path which, in our view, would potentially do it.

 Suleman said they had exhausted all legal avenues.

-“We have exhausted other options and legal avenues and it has become very calm.
-It seems that, in the international media, it seems to have become very silent,” said Suleman.
+“We have exhausted other options and legal avenues and it was very silent.
+It seems that, in the international media, it seems to have become very calm,” said Suleman.

 “We would call a government that supports freedom of expression and good democracy to join the call for the liberation of our father,” he added.